Headaches from Contacts? What You Should KnowAuthor: Dr. William Tullo

 Only your eye doctor or a physician can pinpoint the cause of your headaches.
 However, if you suspect your vision correction is playing a role in your headaches, you have options.
 If the headaches are less frequent or less severe when you wear your glasses (as compared to when you wear your contacts), see your eye doctor to determine if the contact lens is not fitting properly.
 If you have fewer headaches on the weekends when not performing near work or if you experience more headaches later in the day, ask your eye doctor if reading glasses would be helpful.

 Finally, if glasses and contacts are no longer correcting your vision comfortably, you might consider LASIK eye surgery.
 LASIK is a procedure that corrects your vision by reshaping the cornea.
 This popular procedure can correct nearsightedness, farsightedness and astigmatism.
-If you’re interested in LASIK, you should talk to your eye doctor or click here for a free LASIK information kit from TLC Laser Eye Centers.
+If you’re interested in LASIK, you should talk to your eye doctor or learn more by getting a free LASIK information kit from TLC Laser Eye Centers.